grpc/proposal/A76-ring-hash-improvements.md

-The xDS resolver, described in [A74][A74], will be changed to set the `hash_key` endpoint attribute to the value of [LbEndpoint.Metadata][LbEndpoint.Metadata] `envoy.lb` `hash_key` field, as described in [Envoy's documentation for the ring hash load balancer][envoy-ring-hash].
+The xDS resolver, described in [A74][A74], will be changed to set the `hash_key` endpoint attribute to the value of [LbEndpoint.Metadata][LbEndpoint.Metadata] `envoy.lb` `hash_key` field, as described in [Envoy's documentation for the ring hash load balancer][envoy-ringhash].

 ### Temporary environment variable protection

-Explicitly setting the request hash key cannot possibly lead to problem with existing deployment because the new behavior requires setting a load balancing policy configuration field that did not exist before.
-Therefore, it is not gated behind an environment variable.
+Explicitly setting the request hash key will be gated by the `GRPC_EXPERIMENTAL_RING_HASH_SET_REQUEST_HASH_KEY` environment variable.
+This mechanism will be supported for a couple of gRPC releases but will be removed in the long run.

-Adding support for the hash_key in xDS endpoint metadata could potentially break existing clients whose control plane is setting this key, because upgrading the client to a new version of gRPC would automatically cause the key to start being used.
+Adding support for the `hash_key` in xDS endpoint metadata could potentially break existing clients whose control plane is setting this key, because upgrading the client to a new version of gRPC would automatically cause the key to start being used.
 We expect that this change will not cause problems for most users, but